 There are several places on the Midrahov where you can stop and admire the view of the wadi and Mount Meron across the valley.
 If you continue past the Great Stairs at the top of the Midrahov you will see the Davidka on your left which has a large amount of seating for groups.
 Continue a bit further past the Municipality Building (City Hall) and you will find a little paved park with shady trees and benches.

-For more information about local banking, postal services, places to eat, and tourist sites mentioned check out our article on tourist information.
+For more information about local banking, postal services, places to eat, and tourist sites mentioned check tourist information.